617 W. Clairemont Avenue

 Eau Claire, WI 54701

 Dr. Raehl has been studying prolotherapy since 2007 and began treating patients in 2009.
-She is trained in the Hackett Hemwall tradition of prolotherapy and has participated in several Hackett Hemwall conferences and international prolotherapy trips.
+She is trained in the Hackett Hemwall Patterson tradition of prolotherapy and is an active instructor for the Hackett Hemwall Patterson Foundation.

 Dr. Raehl is a 1987 graduate of the Chicago College of Osteopathic Medicine.
 She completed a rotating osteopathic internship at Muskegon General Hospital in Muskegon, Michigan before serving four years in the Public Health Service as a general medical officer in Bethel, Alaska.
 Dr. Raehl subsequently finished her family practice residency at the Eau Claire Family Practice Residency Program in 1995.
 She completed the University of North Carolina Faculty Development Fellowship in 1997.

-She has worked as an Assistant Clinical Professor for the University of Wisconsin School of Medicine and Public Health at the Eau Claire Family Practice Residency since 1995.
+Currently, Dr. Raehl is a family medicine faculty physician for Prevea Health Family Medicine Residency in Eau Claire.
+She was an Associate Clinical Professor for the University of Wisconsin School of Medicine and Public Health at the Eau Claire Family Practice Residency from 1995-2017.

 She is board certified by the American Board of Family Practice and is a member of the Society of Teachers of Family Medicine.